Providing Quality Service to Customers

 The score measures the degree of customer recommendation and is considered to correlate closely with business performance.
 We position it as one of our most important management indicators.

+When introducing NPS®, we implemented sales reforms successively at individual branches to ensure that the aim of the introduction is well understood and established among employees.
 We will further step up our efforts to carry out sales activities from the customer perspective.
-At the same time, we will build a scheme for implementing a PDCA cycle that incorporates customer feedback and makes improvements, and continuously work to improve NPS®.
+At the same time, we will build a scheme for implementing a PDCA cycle to improve NPS® for "Maximizing the value of customer assets."

 - *NPS® is a registered trademark of Bain & Company, Fred Reichheld and Satmetrix Systems.